dfkaye/dfkaye-blog/content/_index.md

 + future awesome post about the SAM pattern
   - see the HEX article at https://medium.com/@metapgmr/hex-a-no-framework-approach-to-building-modern-web-apps-e43f74190b9c
   - see JJ's original article "No More MVC Frameworks" at https://www.infoq.com/articles/no-more-mvc-frameworks/
-+ calculator demo
++ calculator demo with TDD
 + date-input demo
-+ spreadsheet with workers demo
++ spreadsheet with workers demo and TDD
++ sudoku demo with TDD